marfarma/quotes-collection/readme.txt

 Such a feature will be available in a future version of the plugin, though no promises can be made as to when it will be available!

+= How to change the admin access level setting for the quotes collection admin page? =

+Change the value of the variable `$quotescollection_admin_userlevel` on line 16 of the quotes-collection.php file.
+Refer [WordPress documentation](http://codex.wordpress.org/Roles_and_Capabilities) for more information about user roles and capabilities.

 == Screenshots ==